wp-plugins/simple-contact-form/readme.txt

 7. Send email to admin option available (This is optional, admin can set on/off for email).
 8. Now this plugin has been integrated with Email Newsletter plugin, It means admin can send the Mails/Newsletters to those entered emails via my another wp plugin(Email Newsletter plugin http://www.gopiplus.com/work/2010/09/25/email-newsletter/) http://www.gopiplus.com/work/2010/07/18/simple-contact-form/

+= ReadyGraph App =

+ReadyGraph is a system that automates the growth of your site’s userbase.
+It is optimized to deliver audience growth and motivate users to consistently revisit your site.

+= Optimized Signup Form =

+ReadyGraph’s signup form with intelligent pop-up functionality and one-click login is designed to maximize signups to your email list.
+You can configure when the popup appears so as to maximize the likelihood that the user is engaged enough to register for your list.

+= Viral Friend Invites =

+ReadyGraph adds a friend invite process to your site’s signup flow.
+We then power the entire viral loop by sending email and Facebook invitations that encourage your visitors’ friends to signup for your site.

+= Automated Re-engagement Emails =

+ReadyGraph’s automated email system encourages visitors to return to your site.
+Users receive optimized emails such as a welcome email, re-engagement email, regular digest with new content from your blog, and social emails.
+All emails are configurable including the ability to turn on and off individual campaigns.
+We handle all sending to maximize deliverability.

+= Analytics =

+Track daily-new subscribers, daily invites, total traffic, and other key metrics that quantify growth and user engagement.
+ReadyGraph safely stores user data in the cloud so you can access data from anywhere.

+= Newsfeed =

+ReadyGraph’s newsfeed is an optional overlay on your site where your users can engage with others in your community and recommend your content or products to each other.
+It is like having a social network that engages users embedded on your site.
+Users can leave comments, ‘like’ comments left by other subscribers and ‘follow’ other subscribers.
+Subscribers will receive automated email updates based on these actions.

 **version 7.0**
 Now this plugin has been integrated with Email Newsletter plugin, It means admin can send the Mails/Newsletters to those entered emails via my another wp plugin(Email Newsletter plugin http://www.gopiplus.com/work/2010/09/25/email-newsletter/)